kparc/kcc/README.md

  █
 ```

-We didn't tell you do this, but the complete program can also be written as a single k expression:
+We didn't tell you do this, but the complete program can also be written as a single 𝒌 expression:

 ```q
  *{y+1_|':x}/|`k?'0:"p67.txt"   /load, parse and fold